7aske/autosetup/README.md

 ## Scripts

-`autoinstall.sh` installs everything that doesn't require a GUI to run and also creates symlinks for all required config and dotfiles.

-`autoinstallgui.sh` installs i3 window manager and rest of the programs that require GUI to run, like a web browser and file manager.

-`autoinstallcode.sh` installs programming related stuff like different languages and their toolchains, IDE's, code editors
+`autoinstall.sh` sets up a debian or arch based distro with my personal ui and configuration files and other dotfiles.
+Optionally installs i3-gaps(for arch) or i3wm(for debian) and programming related toolchains, package managers and editors

+`autoinstalldo.sh` installs basic configurations and programs for Digital Ocean droplets

-`autoinstallvbox.sh` installs required VirtualBox packages if the installation is running in a VM
+`autoinstallvbox.sh` installs recommended VirtualBox packages if the installation is running in a VM